12156

 Sales Growth

-As you can see below, Commvault Systems's revenue growth has been unimpressive over the last two years, growing from $202.4 million in Q3 FY2022 to $216.8 million this quarter.
+As you can see below, Commvault Systems's revenue growth has been unimpressive over the last three years, growing from $191.3 million in Q4 2021 to $223.3 million this quarter.

 Commvault Systems Total Revenue

-Next quarter's guidance suggests that Commvault Systems is expecting revenue to grow 4.2% year on year to $212 million, improving on the 1.2% year-on-year decline it recorded in the same quarter last year.
-Looking ahead, analysts covering the company were expecting sales to grow 3.7% over the next 12 months before the earnings results announcement.
+Next quarter's guidance suggests that Commvault Systems is expecting revenue to grow 8.3% year on year to $214.5 million, improving on the 0.1% year-on-year increase it recorded in the same quarter last year.
+For the upcoming financial year, management expects revenue to be $909 million at the midpoint, growing 8.3% year on year compared to the 7% increase in FY2024.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Commvault Systems's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82% in Q3.
+Commvault Systems's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.5% in Q1.

 Commvault Systems Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Commvault Systems's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+Commvault Systems's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Commvault Systems is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Commvault Systems's free cash flow came in at $42.63 million in Q3, up 45.1% year on year.
+Commvault Systems's free cash flow came in at $79.13 million in Q1, up 18.5% year on year.

 Commvault Systems Free Cash Flow